 Where to Stay in Hong Kong

-Irrespective of how many days in Hong Kong you end up spending, finding a happy “home” is essential.
+Irrespective of your decision about how long to spend in Hong Kong, finding a happy “home” is essential.
 For shorter Hong Kong trips—say, a weekend or three days in Hong Kong—I prefer to stay in hotels.
-If you think you’ll prefer a base in raucous Kowloon, with its neon lights and crowded crosswalks, I encourage you to check out Stanford Hillview Hotel.
-On Hong Kong Island, meanwhile, I like properties such as Akvo Hotel, which is chic and convenient, in spite of its relatively low price.
+Some travelers prefer a base in raucous Kowloon, with its neon lights and crowded crosswalks, while others find themselves more at home in chic, convenient Hong Kong Island.

 For longer stays, you’ll get more bang for your buck when you rent an apartment, whether via Airbnb or one of the many “condo hotel” properties on Airbnb.
 I won’t recommend specific properties here—availability can be scattered, and I don’t want to leave you disappointed—but any apartment near MTR stations like Central, Sheung Wan, Sai Ying Pun and Wan Chai (on Hong Kong Island) and Tsim Sha Tsui, Jordan, Austin and Mong Kok (in Kowloon) should be more than up to par.